FAQs - Elections

 When will we know the results of the election?

-The official results will be announced when the final count is complete and special votes have been checked which will be between Thursday 13 October 2022 – Wednesday 19 October 2022.
+The official results will be announced when the final count is complete and special votes have been counted by 16 October 2025.

 How will I find out the results?